 of a Reporting Tool

-Build vs. Buy Software: 9 Benefits of a Ready-Made Reporting Tool
+Build vs. Buy Software: Features and 9 Benefits of a Ready-Made Reporting Tool

 January 2022 | List & Label

 Are you planning to develop an application with integrated reporting functionalities?
 Or maybe implement it in an already existing application?
 No matter what the situation is, the basic question remains the same: do you want to put sweat, blood and tears into your own programming?
 Or would it be the better idea to take advantage of a reporting tool?
 We put together 9 benefits, which speak for a professional solution.

 Reports, charts, invoices, labels, forms or lists – using a reporting tool means covering all those demands with a single strike.
 Also, you do not have to provide these reports and templates yourself.
 Just forward the Report Designer to your customers as an integral part of your application.
 Drag & Drop functionalities, design schemes, various wizards, a wide range of objects like tables, charts, graphics, formatted text, barcodes and much more make it a breeze for you and your end users to create and design their own layouts and results, tailored to their individual wishes.